2 Day Northern Lights & Ice Cave Tour with Glacier Hiking & Jokulsarlon Glacier Lagoon

 Here, towering icebergs break off from Vatnajokull Glacier and drift through the famous Jokulsarlon Glacier Lagoon before washing up on Diamond Beach.
 Scattered across the black sand, the icebergs glisten like sparkling gemstones, creating a truly unforgettable sight.

-What makes this tour truly special is the rare chance to step inside a natural blue ice cave in the Vatnajokull Glacier.
-These icy wonders are constantly changing and only accessible in winter, so book your trip accordingly if you want to enjoy this unique experience.
+What makes this tour truly special is the rare chance to step inside the breathtaking Skaftafell Ice Cave in the Vatnajokull Glacier.
+This icy wonder is constantly changing and only accessible in winter, so book your trip accordingly if you want to enjoy this unique experience.

 You'll also have the chance to explore the surrounding glacial landscape with a certified guide.
 Glacier hiking and ice caving are activities found in very few places in the world, and this tour lets you experience both in one incredible adventure.